-Mr. Sock Gobble, the sock turkey is here to say hello to all Craft Passion’s fans, followers, readers and visitors.
+Mr. Sock Gobble, the sock turkey is here to say hello to all Craft Passion’s fans, followers, readers, and visitors.
 Welcome to the season of Autumn / Fall, where turkey theme is flooded all around, especially in many social media platforms, Pinterest for example.
 I am glad to create a turkey sewing craft to share with you this year.
-I hope to seeing you sewing Mr. Sock Gobble as gift or home decor for the upcoming Thanksgiving festival.
-All details, including downloadable pattern (in PDF), where to buy the socks and some of the materials can be found in next page.
+I hope to see you sewing Mr. Sock Gobble as a gift or home decor for the upcoming Thanksgiving festival.
+All details, including downloadable pattern (in PDF), where to buy the socks and some of the materials can be found on the next page.

 Besides standing up, this sock turkey is able to sit down nicely as well, just prop it down and it is sitting like a baby with the legs open up widely.